yellowmessenger/ym_flutter_integration/README.md

 Gives a widget to show chatbot on your mobile application, and listen to the events emitted from the chatbot

 ## Usage
-To use this plugin, add Ym_Bot_SDK as a dependency in your pubspec.yaml file.
+To use this plugin, add ym_flutter_integration as a dependency in your pubspec.yaml file.

 ## Getting started
 Initialise the YmBotSdk and set the initial configurations